-246. Under section 11 of the 2002 Act, a Complainer may withdraw their Complaint up until the point a report is sent to the SPPAC.
-This withdrawal must be by notice in writing by the Complainer.
-If this withdrawal occurs during the assessment period the Commissioner will cease assessing the Complaint and inform the MSP that the Complaint has been withdrawn.
-If this withdrawal happens during the investigation period the Commissioner will inform the MSP that the Complaint has been withdrawn and ask their opinion on whether the investigation should continue despite the withdrawal.
-Taking this opinion into account along with the Complainer's reasons for withdrawal, the Commissioner will then make a recommendation to the SPPAC whether to continue the investigation or not.
-If the investigation is stopped then the Commission will inform the MSP, the Complainer and the SPPAC of this decision.
+- 354. Under section 11 of the 2002 Act, a complainer may withdraw their complaint up until the point a report is sent to the SPPAC. - 355.
+This withdrawal must be by notice in writing by the complainer.
+If this withdrawal occurs during the assessment period (Stage 1), the Commissioner will cease assessing the complaint and inform the MSP that the complaint has been withdrawn.
+If this withdrawal happens during the investigation period (Stage 2) the Commissioner will inform the MSP that the complaint has been withdrawn and ask their opinion on whether the investigation should continue despite the withdrawal.
+Taking this opinion into account along with the complainer's reasons for withdrawal, the Commissioner will then make a recommendation to the SPPAC whether to continue the investigation or not.
+If the investigation is stopped, the Commissioner will inform the MSP, the complainer and the SPPAC of this decision.
 If the Commissioner decides that the investigation should go ahead, a report will be sent to the SPPAC with the Commissioner's reasons and the SPPAC will give a direction instructing how the Commissioner should proceed.